maciejmikosik/stork/doc/tutorial.md

       append("!")(string)
     }

 Functions defined in top directory are in default namespace.
 You can organize your code into subdirectories.
 Function defined in subdirectory is in separate namespace based on its relative filesystem path.
-Each subdirectory can have it's own `source` and `import` file.
+Each subdirectory can have it's own `source.stork` and `import.stork` file.

-source:
+`source.stork`

     main(stdin) {
       shout("Hello World")
     }

-import:
+`import.stork`

     my.project.shout

-my/project/source:
+`my/project/source.stork`

     shout(string) {
       append("!")(string)
     }

-my/project/import:
+`my/project/import.stork`

     lang.stream.append